| |

 Survivor User Network in 2005 and just finished a term

 as Chair in January 2011.
-However, Tina still finds time
+However, Tina still finds time to

-health services which respect human rights..
+services which respect human rights.. |

 |